micahwiesner67/website/content/home/talks.md

 subtitle:

 content:
   # Page type to display.
-E.g. post, event, publication...
+E.g. event, publication...
   page_type: event
   # Choose how many pages you would like to display (0 = all pages)
   count: 5